natalieiss/natalieiss/README.md

 - 🐱‍🏍 Tenho interesse em aprender Python/I'm interested in learning Python;
 - 😄 Pronomes/pronoun: ela & dela/she & her;
 - ⚡ Fato engraçado/fun fact: tenho mais jogos e videogames hoje do que quando era criança/I have more games and video games today than when I was a kid;
-- 🎓 Formada em direito pela PUC Minas e advogada nas horas vagas/graduated in Law from PUC Minas and a lawyer in my spare time;
+- 🎓 Formada em direito pela PUC Minas e advogada nas horas vagas/graduated in Law from PUC Minas and lawyer in my spare time;

     ##